cjdbarlow/Part-One/metabolism.md

 ##Kinetics
-Drug clearance can follow either first order or zero-order kinetics.
+Drug clearance can follow either first order or zero-order kinetics:

 ###First-order kinetics
 In **first-order** kinetics, a constant **proportion** of the drug in the body is eliminated per unit time.[^5]

 ![First-order kinetics](http://i.imgur.com/4g4wkD7.png)[^4]

-Most drugs are eliminated by first order kinetics, as the capacity of the elimination system exceeds the concentration of drug
+Most drugs are eliminated by first order kinetics, as the capacity of the elimination system exceeds the concentration of drug.

 ###Zero-order kinetics
 In **zero-order** kinetics, a **constant amount of drug** is eliminated per unit time, independent of how much drug is in the body.[^5]